Dynamic Connectivity in Disk Graphs: Arbitrary radius ratio

-\begin{lemma} The graph \(H\) has \(O(n)\) vertices and \(O\left(n\log^2n\right)\) edges. \end{lemma} \begin{proof} As discussed in \cref{sec:preliminiaries} the compressed quadtree consists of \(O(n)\) cells.
-Each cell is part of exactly one heavy path, so the total size of the binary search trees that define the canonical paths is \(O(n)\).
-A balanced binary search tree with \(n\) leafs has \(O(n)\) inner vertices, and thus there is a total of \(O(n)\) canonical paths.
-As each canonical path defines \(O(1)\) regions, the number of regions and therefore also the number of vertices in \(H\) follows.
+\begin{proof} As discussed in \cref{sec:more_prelims}, the compressed quadtree $\Q$ consists of $O(n)$ cells.
+Each cell is part of exactly one heavy path, so the total size of the binary search trees that define the canonical paths is $O(n)$.
+A balanced binary search tree with $m$ leaves has $O(m)$ inner vertices, and thus, there is a total of $O(n)$ canonical paths.
+As each canonical path defines $O(1)$ regions, the number of regions, and therefore the number of vertices in $H$ follows.